psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Better thread safety in critical services
    - Improved event-based communication
    - More consistent patterns and practices
+   - State machine enhancements for better predictability and control

 4. **Testing Status**
    - Manual testing confirms functionality is maintained